flucto-gmbh/motion-sensor-box/msb_zusammenbau.markdown

    7. SD-Card
    8. Fan

-Before you assemble the main components it is recommended to prepare the components first, this includes the cybercube power supply and the GPS cable.
+Before you assemble the main components it is higly recommended to prepare the components first, this includes the cybercube power supply and the GPS cable.

 # 1. GPS-cable: